Yoneda Lemma for Simplicial Spaces: Basics Conventions

 Complete Segal spaces come with their own model structure, the {\it complete Segal space model structure}.

-\begin{theone} \cite[Theorem 7.2]{Re01} There is a simplicial closed model category structure on the category $s\s$ of simplicial spaces, called the complete Segal space model category structure, with the following properties. \begin{enumerate} \item The cofibrations are precisely the monomorphisms. \item The fibrant objects are precisely the complete Segal spaces. \item The weak equivalences are precisely the maps $f$ such that $Map_{s\s}(f, W)$ is a weak equivalence of spaces for every complete Segal space $W$. \item A Reedy weak equivalence between any two objects is a weak equivalence in the complete Segal space model category structure, and if both objects are themselves Segal spaces then the converse holds. \item The model category structure is compatible with the cartesian closed structure. \item The model structure is the localization of the Segal space model structure with respect to the map
+\begin{theone} \cite[Theorem 7.2]{rezk2001css} There is a simplicial closed model category structure on the category $\ss$ of simplicial spaces, called the complete Segal space model category structure, and denoted $\ss^{CSS}$, with the following properties. \begin{enumerate} \item The cofibrations are precisely the monomorphisms. \item The fibrant objects are precisely the complete Segal spaces. \item The weak equivalences are precisely the maps $f$ such that $Map_{\ss}(f, W)$ is a weak equivalence of spaces for every complete Segal space $W$. \item A Reedy weak equivalence between any two objects is a weak equivalence in the complete Segal space model category structure, and if both objects are themselves complete Segal spaces then the converse holds. \item For two cofibrations $i$ and $j$, $i \square j$ is a cofibration, which is trivial if either of $i$ or $j$ are. \item The model structure is the localization of the Segal space model structure with respect to the map